wiskott-lab/sklearn-sfa/doc/user_guide.rst

                                   ("SFA", SFA(n_components=2)])
    output_features = quadratic_sfa.fit_transform(data)

+Note that non-linear expansion is a standard trick in classical approximation and machine learning and not specific to SFA.

+#### Cascading

 If expansion to polynomials of higher degree are needed, but the expanded dimensionality would be too high, **cascading** can be used.
 When cascading SFA, lower order polynomial expansions are subsequently applied, but interlaced with dimensionality reduction steps.
 In practice, it is often assumed that highly expressive slow features can be constructed from less expressive slow features.
 Relying on